OpenCIAg/BlueFairy/README.md

 ### Scheduler

-The main idea of `Scheduler` is avoid the use of the funcion `delay` in your code.
+The main idea of `Scheduler` is to avoid the use of the  `delay` funcion in your code.
-At that way your code can run **almost** as a multitask program.
+This way your code can run **almost** as a multitask program.

-Imagine that you want to blink a LED with an interval of 1 second like that:
+Imagine that you want to blink a LED with an interval of 1 second:

 ```c++
 const unsigned char LED_PIN = 13;